Psychodynamic Psychotherapy

 Contact, Booking, Fees and Cancellation Policy

-Please note: Engaging in a therapeutic relationship implies agreement with the Privacy Statement.
+Please note: By engaging in a therapeutic relationship, you agree to the Privacy Statement.

-To schedule a free 15-minute phone consultation, kindly email me.
-I will respond within regular business hours, typically within 24–48 hours.
+To request a free 15-minute phone consultation, please email me.
+I respond during regular business hours, typically within 24–72 hours.

-Psychotherapy sessions are 50–55 minutes in length and are billed at CAD $225.
+Psychotherapy sessions are 55 minutes and are billed at CAD $225.

 Unless otherwise arranged, payment is due on the day of the session.
 Cancellations with less than 24 hours’ notice are subject to a cancellation fee.